galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 {: .hands_on}

-### **Filter training dataset**
+### Filter training dataset
-This tool showcases how a tool prior to GPU Jupyterlab tool can be used and how its output can be used as input to GPU Jupyterlab tool.
+This tool showcases how a tool prior to using the GPU Jupyterlab tool (in a workflow) can be used and how its output can be used as input to the GPU Jupyterlab tool.

 > <hands-on-title>Filter</hands-on-title>
 >